 Public Folder is a common space to share essential data with your team members.
-It is a popular feature in Exchange Server which helps the distribution of information in various teams and groups.
-The Exchange Administrator can decide who can access the Public Folder or can make it accessible to all.
+It is a popular feature in Exchange Server, which helps the distribution of information in various teams and groups.
+The Exchange administrator can decide who can access the public folders or can make them accessible to all.
+Public folders are available in all versions of the Exchange Server.
+Though some architectural changes have happened, the purpose and use of public folders remain almost the same.
+Even after many advanced applications for collaboration have emerged, the public folders of Exchange are still in use.
+It is expected that they will be available in the future versions of Exchange too.

 Here are some mailbox items which the users can put in a Public Folder –